Coherent Elastic Neutrino-Nucleus Scattering at the Japan Proton Accelerator Research Complex: Conclusions

 We have also analyzed the relative effect of the main sources of systematic uncertainties: the overall flux normalization, the QF uncertainty, and the uncertainty on the normalization of the irreducible backgrounds.
 Our results show that for all scenarios and detector technologies considered, the overall flux normalization is the dominant systematic uncertainty.
 Any improvement on this uncertainty would largely enhance the sensitivity of the expected vast statistics (see, e.g., Fig.~\ref{fig:speccsi}).

 We also find that for flavour-independent effects, such as variations of the weak mixing angle, or scenarios with new universal interactions, all technologies deliver comparable sensitivity.
 Differences are only determined by the statistics attainable in the different detectors, and/or the nuclear charge dependence of the scenario (see Table~\ref{tab:macrotable} and Fig.~\ref{fig:ZP}).
 Conversely, larger differences in the performance are found for flavour-dependent effects (in particular for charge radii, NSI, and sterile neutrinos).
 For them, including the precise time-structure information of the neutrino signal stemming form the pulsed nature of the J-PARC proton beam substantially boosts the sensitivity for detectors with good time resolution (see Figs.~\ref{fig:rsq} and ~\ref{fig:sterile}).
 A notable exception to this general behavior is the neutrino magnetic moment, for which the reach of a given detector also depends strongly on its recoil energy threshold.
 All in all, our results illustrate the well--known boost in sensitivity attainable by employing a variety of detectors with different nuclear targets.
+For all scenarios studied we have showed the improvement in sensitivity compared with current constraints from the from the observation of CE$\nu$NS at the spallation source experiment COHERENT.
+In particular, we find that the expected sensitivity can result in leading bounds on neutrino charge radius, neutron nuclear distribution radius, laboratory constraints on NC-NSI, interactions with light mediators in the mass window ${\cal O}$(100 MeV), and potentially $\nu_\mu$-sterile oscillations with $\Delta m^2 \sim {\cal O}({\rm few}\,\times 10^{-2}\,{\rm eV}^2)$.

 The J-PARC proton beam already serves important neutrino experiments including Super-Kamiokande and JSNS$^{2}$.
 As we have shown, CE$\nu$NS measurements are not only feasible at this facility, but they would provide leading statistics and excellent physics sensitivity.
 As such, they would complement the physics program of Hyper-Kamiokande, for example, by breaking well-known degeneracies between standard oscillation and some New Physics effects in long baseline neutrino oscillation experiments.
 Altogether, CE$\nu$NS activities would significantly boost the neutrino-physics output of J-PARC MLF, with relatively low effort.